MicrosoftDocs/cpp-docs/docs/cross-platform/install-visual-cpp-for-cross-platform-mobile-development.md

 To build apps for specific device platforms, there are some additional requirements:

-- The x86 Android emulators that come with the Android SDK work best on computers that can use hardware acceleration, such as the Intel Hardware Accelerated Execution Manager (HAXM).
-For more information, see [Hardware acceleration for emulator performance (Hyper-V & HAXM)](/xamarin/android/get-started/installation/android-emulator/hardware-acceleration?tabs=vswin&pivots=windows).
+- The x86 Android emulators that come with the Android SDK work best on computers that can use hardware acceleration.
+For more information, see [How to enable hardware acceleration with Android emulators (Hyper-V & AEHD)](/dotnet/maui/android/emulator/hardware-acceleration?view=net-maui-8.0).

 - Building code for iOS requires an Apple ID, an iOS Developer Program account, and a Mac computer that can run [Xcode](https://developer.apple.com/xcode/) version 10.2 or later on OS X Mavericks (version 10.9) or later versions.
 For a link to installation steps, see [Install tools for iOS](#install-tools-for-ios).